Alexander Korobeinikov and Yana Levkut

 A. LEGISLATION AND RULES

-- An arbitration agreement relating to disputes arising out of consumer loans is valid if such an agreement is concluded after the appearance of the grounds for filing a lawsuit.
+- An arbitration agreement to resolve a dispute under an agreement, the terms of which are determined by one of the parties in forms or other standard forms and could be accepted by the other party only by joining the proposed agreement as a whole (agreement of accession), as well as arbitration agreement relating to disputes arising out of consumer loans, is valid if such an agreement is concluded after the appearance of the grounds for filing a lawsuit.

-- In the absence of an agreement by the parties on the applicable law, the arbitration shall determine the applicable law in accordance with the conflict of laws rules which it considers applicable in the case.
+- In the absence of an agreement by the parties on the applicable law, the arbitration shall determine the applicable law in accordance with the conflict of laws rules, which it considers applicable in this case.
+This provision was brought into line with paragraph 1 of article 7 of the European Convention on Foreign Trade Arbitration, which provides for a similar rule, and no longer binds the issue of determining the applicable law to the legislation of the Republic of Kazakhstan.

-- Parties have the right to seek the reconsideration of arbitral awards based on so-called “newly opened circumstances” (i.e. facts that are material to the case but were not previously known to an applicant).
-This provision has been copied from the Civil Procedure Code, and it is not entirely clear how it will be applied by arbitrators.
+- Parties have the right to seek the reconsideration of arbitral awards based on so-called “newly opened circumstances” (i.e., facts that are material to the case but were not previously known to an applicant).
+This provision has been copied from the Civil Procedure Code, and it is not entirely clear how arbitrators will apply it.

-In addition, The Law on Arbitration and the Civil Procedural Code of the Republic of Kazakhstan expand the list of grounds for cancellation and denial of recognition and/or enforcement of an arbitral award.
+However, the Law on Arbitration and the Civil Procedural Code of the Republic of Kazakhstan expands the list of grounds for cancellation and denial of recognition and/or enforcement of an arbitral award.

 Kazakhstan is a party to a number of bilateral and multilateral agreements that grant investors the right to arbitrate disputes over their investments in Kazakhstan.
 These treaties include the ICSID Convention, the Treaty on Partnership and Co-operation Agreement between the European Union and the Republic of Kazakhstan dated 23 January 1995, and the ECT dated 17 December 1994.